2 Phases to Get an Amendment on the Ballot in Ohio

 This is why large political groups from outside Ohio get behind Constitutional Amendments, because they can pay people to collect signatures.
 We are not affiliated with any large political group but we are hearing the cries of average Ohioans because of the ever-increasing Property Taxes.

-If you have questions not answered here or would like to help, reach out to us as [email protected]
+If you have questions not answered here or would like to help, reach out to us at [email protected]